 What is Jump Festa?

 The event is sponsored by Shueisha, the publisher for everything Jump.
-The event has a very large focus on Jump properties and shows off new manga, anime, movies, games and of course, merch.
+The event has a very large focus on Jump properties, showing off new manga, anime, movies, games and of course, merch.

-Some of the video game companies will show off non jump related titles but I would estimate about 85%-90% is Jump related.
+Interestingly, some of the video game companies will show off non-Jump related titles as well, but I would estimate about 85%-90% is Jump- related.